 There are a few different scales you can pick from when designing your CES survey.

 These questions are graded on a scale from ‘strongly agree’ to ‘strongly disagree’, with values such as somewhat agree, neutral and somewhat disagree in between those two extremes.
 The neutral option is included for people who are undecided or don’t know how they feel about a particular experience or interaction.

 The number scale

 Number scales feature numbers as a way to rate questions.
-You can have scales from 1 to 5 or 1 to 10.
+Which most CES 1.0 scales were graded from 1 - 5, CES 2.0 introduced the 7-point scale to allow for more nuance.
 Think of the star ratings that you come across when looking for, say, reviews of software on sites like Capterra or G2.
 Those star ratings are based on number scales.

 As the name suggests, binary scales feature two options to choose from.
 Those options are often a ‘Yes’ and a ‘No’ and apply to questions such as ‘Was your recent support experience with us easy?’
 Because these scales, by their nature, feature very little nuance, they may not be the best and can’t typically be used to get a very representative answer on where you stand in terms of metrics like CSAT and CES.

 In contrast to binary scales, which typically allow for the least amount of nuance, open-ended questions are where you ask someone something in a survey and give them a text field to type out their answer.
 Though you can get a lot of information in this way, it may not be easy to interpret or useful in calculating your CES score, so they should be used very sparingly and only when you want more context on a particular rating.
 It can be good to follow up with open-ended questions after someone has responded to a CES survey rather than build them into the survey itself.